2012 Making Democracy Work Student Essay Contest

-The United States Capitol Historical Society ask you to write an essay, examining the role that well read and educated citizens have in making the American system of representative self-government work.
+The United States Capitol Historical Society ask you to write an essay, the topic is: Why is voting rights an important issue in American History?
 The competition is called “Making Democracy Work” Student Essay Contest.

 You must cite sources in your essay such as the U.S. Constitution, newspaper and magazine articles, and books.
 Web sites can be used with care.